-As the value of each original copy of ‘Folkal Point’ the vinyl album rose over the last forty-seven tears (since 1971 – think about it!), there have been many references to this holy grail of British folk music history.
+As the value of each original copy of ‘Folkal Point’ the vinyl album rose over the last forty-seven years (since 1971 – think about it!), there have been many references to this holy grail of British folk music history.
 Songs from the album have appeared on several compendium albums, commonly categorized as ‘psych folk’, a largely ignored musical genre that marched on unchallenged in the shadow of the paradigm shifts that shaped 70’s rock, pop and punk.
 Later. social media and YouTube spawned many tributes to Folkal Point by promoting special tracks.
 The bootleg market waded in by piggybacking on the success of the increasing rarity value of the original vinyl, taking the unfairest advantage of all by promoting so called ‘official’ releases under the anonymity of the Internet.
 To this day, even iTunes, Amazon and Spotify shamelessly sell bootleg copies from disparate ‘official’ labels like Zeitgeist and ICENI (the list goes on and on).

 E bay purchase from way back in 2010 – £2,250 (classified as ‘rock, progressive’)